tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

 Having a valid TLS certificate inside our cluster in the form of a secret (grafana-ingress-certificate) would make no difference.
 If you would try to reach https://grafana.yourdomain.com from inside the cluster it would work fine because the secret was valid and the ingres would have tls through this secret, but here's the problem:

-When you are using ALB, for every ingress object you create in your cluster, a Load Balancer will be automatically created in AWS (assuming you added the required alb annotations to the ingress of course).
+When you are using ALB, for every ingress object you create in your cluster, a Load Balancer will be automatically created in AWS (assuming you added the required alb annotations to the ingress).

 By default, these load balancers are created only with an HTTP (port 80) listener.
 So even if inside the cluster you have an ingress with a valid certificate, it makes no difference, because the AWS load balancer that points to that ingress has no HTTPS listener.